Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Alternative Pricing Algorithm: More Exploration

-To maintain experimental consistency, we preserve all parameters identical to those in the baseline configuration, altering solely the exploration rate parameter $\omega$.
-The simulation is executed 50 times, with each run spanning one million periods, subsequent to which the exploration probability descends below $1\%$.
-The resultant average equilibrium prices and profits are tabulated in Table \ref{tab:table_base}, while the temporal evolution of the learning dynamics is visually represented in Figure \ref{fig:learn_less}.
-Remarkably, the attained price equilibrium exhibits substantial congruence with the baseline scenario.
-Compared to the equilibrium price of 1.6515 observed in the equal-exposure condition, the implementation of profit-based recommender systems engenders an elevation in price to 1.9167.
-Conversely, the deployment of demand-based recommender systems yields a diminution in price to 1.4798.
-Additionally, the learning dynamics of the pricing algorithms, modulated by divergent types of recommender systems, advance in a smooth and monotonic manner toward their respective equilibria, aligning with the objectives of the varying recommender systems.
+To ensure experimental consistency, all parameters remain identical to those in the baseline configuration, with the sole modification being the exploration rate parameter $\omega$.
+We conduct 20 simulation runs, each spanning 80,000,000 periods, after which the exploration probability falls below $1\%$.
+The resulting average equilibrium prices and profits are presented in Table \ref{tab:table_sufficient_mu025}, while the temporal evolution of the learning dynamics is depicted in Figure \ref{fig:learn_sufficient_mu025}.
+Notably, the equilibrium prices attained in the ``More Exploration" scenario exhibit substantial congruence with those observed in the baseline scenario.
+Specifically, compared to the equilibrium price of 1.6861 observed in the baseline condition, the implementation of revenue-maximizing recommender systems results in an elevated price of 2.3734.
+Conversely, the deployment of utility-maximizing recommender systems leads to a reduced price of 1.6861.
+Furthermore, the learning dynamics of the pricing algorithms, influenced by the different types of recommender systems, continue to progress monotonically toward their respective equilibria, in alignment with the objectives of the respective recommender systems.